code4ry/FinRL-RegressionModels/Datasets/README.md

 Each dataset has been downloaded from the Yahoo-Finance Website.
 Thankfully, this results in the dataset coming pre-parsed without any need to organize it some unique manner.

+When visualizing our data set, we decided to compare our independent variables to the stocks adjusted prices at the end of each day.
+We decided to do this, because of the fact that the adjusted close prices account for corporate actions.
+This can include dividends, stock splits, and mergers.
+Therefore, having our model utilize the adjusted close pricces, it should provide a more accurate reflection of the stock's value.

 # Resources
 Dukascopy-node:
     https://www.dukascopy-node.app/